Attending The Mardi Gras Of The Conch Republic

 The flamboyant parade – the Mardi Gras of Key West – will take place on Saturday, Oct.
-31 which, by the way, is Halloween nigh.
-It typically includes more than 50 decorated floats, many towering two stories high and featuring music, light shows and oversized moving parts.
+29. It typically includes more than 50 decorated floats, many towering two stories high and featuring music, light shows and oversized moving parts.

 Accompanying them are Caribbean bands, marching groups and street dancers garbed in extravagant sequined and feathered costumes.
 It’s free and some 60,000 people attend.

 Building up to this is the Fantasy Fest Street Fair where you can buy masks, costumes and food and Key West “libations.”

 At 7 p.m. the parade begins at the intersection of Southard and Whitehead streets.
 Floats, bands and other parade participants are to travel down Whitehead toward the Gulf of Mexico, turn onto Front Street and then proceed the mile down Duval to the Atlantic Ocean.
 Past years’ parades have drawn more than 60,000 spectators.

 As an example of what to expect, past parades have included a float with a massive sculpted witch’s head that rose more than 30 feet into the air, an oversized barbershop quartet dressed to emulate the film character “Beetlejuice” and a castle full of disco-dancing Draculas and their victims.
 Creativity, Key West style.